Simple Compact Monotone Tree Drawings: Conclusion and Open Problems

 \item[if $u \in T_1$ and $v \in T_2$:] The simple path from vertex $u$ to vertex $v$ is the concatenation of the simple path from $u$ to the gravity root $r$ of $T$ and of the simple path from $r$ to $v$.
 If we consider $r$ as the origin, the edges from $u$ and $r$ lie inside the first two quadrants, with the exception of the edges between $r$ and the gravity root $r^\prime$ of $T_1$ which lie on the $X$-axis, while the edges between $r$ and $v$ lie inside the fourth quadrant.

 It is easy to observe that the combined path is monotone with respect to a line with slope $\frac{\pi}{2} + \epsilon$ where $\epsilon>0$ is arbitrarily small.
 Crucial to this observation is that the two drawing do not overlap.
-Indeeed, the drawing of $T_2$, as it is drawn with Algorithm~\ref{algo:1_quadrant}, it lies entirely in the fourth quadrant (with respect to $r$) and non of its vertices lies on the $X$-axis. \end{description} From the three cases above, we conclude that the produced drawing is monotone and planar.
+Indeeed, the drawing of $T_2$, as it is drawn with \Cref{algo:1_quadrant}, it lies entirely in the fourth quadrant (with respect to $r$) and non of its vertices lies on the $X$-axis. \end{description} From the three cases above, we conclude that the produced drawing is monotone and planar.
 This completes the proof. \end{proof}

-\begin{theorem} Given an $n$-vertex Tree $T$, Algorithm~\ref{algo:4_quadrants} draws $T$ in a grid of size at most $\floor{\frac{3}{4} \left(n+2\right)} \times \floor{\frac{3}{4} \left( n+2\right)}$. \end{theorem} \begin{proof} Let $r$ and $r^\prime$ be the vertices used by Algorithm~\ref{algo:4_quadrants} as the gravity roots of $T$ and $T_1$, respectively.
-Based on the modification of the drawing of $T_1$ by Strategy~\ref{strategy:mod}, $r$ lies in the second quadrant if we assume $r^\prime$ as the origin node.
+\begin{theorem} Given an $n$-vertex Tree $T$, \Cref{algo:4_quadrants} draws $T$ in a grid of size at most $\floor{\frac{3}{4} \left(n+2\right)} \times \floor{\frac{3}{4} \left( n+2\right)}$. \end{theorem} \begin{proof} Let $r$ and $r^\prime$ be the vertices used by \Cref{algo:4_quadrants} as the gravity roots of $T$ and $T_1$, respectively.
+Based on the modification of the drawing of $T_1$ by \Cref{strategy:mod}, $r$ lies in the second quadrant if we assume $r^\prime$ as the origin node.
 Furthermore, $T_2$ is drawn in the fourth quadrant if we assume $r$ as the origin node.
-From Figure~\ref{fig:4_quadrands}, it is clear that the worst case grid size for the combined drawing is realized when $r^\prime$ coincides with $r$.
+From \Cref{fig:4_quadrands}, it is clear that the worst case grid size for the combined drawing is realized when $r^\prime$ coincides with $r$.

-By Theorem~\ref{thm:2Q_algo_gridSize}, the grid side-length of subdrawings $\Gamma_{r'}^R$ in the first quadrant and $\Gamma_{r'}^L$ in the second quadrant is bounded by $\frac{|T_1|}{2}$ while in the fourth quadrant, according to Theorem~\ref{thm:1Q_algo_gridSize}, the side-length is at most $|T_2|-1$.
+By \Cref{thm:2Q_algo_gridSize}, the grid side-length of subdrawings $\Gamma_{r'}^R$ in the first quadrant and $\Gamma_{r'}^L$ in the second quadrant is bounded by $\frac{|T_1|}{2}$ while in the fourth quadrant, according to \Cref{thm:1Q_algo_gridSize}, the side-length is at most $|T_2|-1$.